Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 }
 ```

+`ISqlServerWatcher` interface has the following implementation.

 ``` csharp
 public interface ISqlServerWatcher : IDisposable
 {
     IChangeToken Watch();
 }
 ```

+A simple implementation of `ISqlServerWatcher` is `SqlServerPeriodicalWatcher`.
+In `SqlServerPeriodicalWatcher` I just fire change event with `_refreshInterval` inerval.
+This is really an easy implementation but for most scenarios it works.
+So in the `Watch` method, I create `CancellationChangeToken`.

 ``` csharp
 internal class SqlServerPeriodicalWatcher : ISqlServerWatcher